 - To advise the Board on the appointment and remuneration of the external auditors

-Martin Pengelley is the Chairman of the Audit Committee and both Andrew Fulton and Max Thowless-Reeves are member.
+Martin Pengelley is the chairman of the Audit Committee and both George Elliott and Max Thowless-Reeves are members.
 Chris Lea is the Secretary of the Audit Committee.

 The Board has delegated the following responsibilities to the Remuneration Committee: